pathiknd/live-tracker-ko/README.md

  * With KO, you may have to deal with jQuery and native events in certain cases which increases the complexity unnecessarily.

- * KO requires accessing observable members in very particular way - using () in some cases but without () for arrays in certain cases.
+ * KO requires accessing observable members in very particular way - using () but without () for arrays in certain cases.
 This can be tricky for new developers.

-Angular 2 is much better in this case.
+ * Angular 2 has better tooling in the form of angular-cli.